cfhenneberg/cfhenneberg.github.io/_pages/about-page.md

 ---

+## Research Collaborations

+I am fortunate to collaborate with the following public-sector partner:

+- **Danish National Agency for Education and Quality (Ministry of Children and Education)**
+  Ongoing collaboration linked to my research in the economics of education, including work with their administrative data at Statistics Denmark.

+---

 ## Awesome people I have worked with along the way

 Here are some talented people I have worked with during my research visits in New Haven: